MiltonGreat/Vehicle-Routing-Problem-Solver/README.md

 ### Overview

-This project addresses the Vehicle Routing Problem (VRP), focusing on optimizing last-mile delivery routes for vehicles serving a set of customers from one or more depots.
-The primary objective is to minimize the total distance traveled by delivery vehicles while ensuring all customers are served efficiently.
-To achieve this, heuristic algorithms such as Nearest Neighbor and 2-opt local search were implemented and evaluated.
-The project leverages customer and depot location data to generate and improve delivery routes.
+This project aims to solve the Multi-Depot Vehicle Routing Problem (MDVRP) by optimizing delivery routes from multiple depots to a set of customers.
+The main objectives are to minimize travel costs, improve delivery efficiency, and balance the workload among depots.

 ###  Objective